-UCA is a closed campus.
-This means day students are expected to remain on campus from their arrival through their last school obligation (class, work, or assembly).
+Upper Columbia Academy is a closed campus.
+This means that Day students are expected to remain on campus from their arrival through their last school obligation (class, work, or assembly).
 Students are not allowed to leave campus in between school obligations without prior permission.

 Day students should bring a lunch to school or buy a meal ticket from the cafeteria and not drive or be driven off campus to eat.

 If a day student is needing to leave campus during the school day for any reason, they should fill out a pre-arranged absence form if they will be missing any classes, assembly, or work.
-The form can be picked up in the attendance office or school office.
-Students are required to sign out at the school office, and sign back in at the school office if they return during the school day.

-If they will be not missing any school-related obligations, a pre-arranged absence form is not required.
-However, in either case, proper permission from parents/guardians must be given to Administration.
-This can be done by either emailing office@ucaa.org or calling (509)245-3600 and leaving a message.
+The form can be picked up in the attendance office.
+If they will not be missing any school related obligations, a pre-arranged absence form is not required.
+However, in either case, proper permission from parents/guardians must be given to administration.
+This can be done by either emailing the registrar at registrar@ucaa.org or calling (509) 245-3627 and leaving a message.